Dimarfin/License_plate_recognition/README.md

 ![Figure 1](docs/fig01.png)

 ## Object detection step
 The detection step is performed using [YOLOv5](https://github.com/ultralytics/yolov5) – a state of the art object detection system.
 It is based on a constitutional neuronal network and build using PyTorch library.
 YOLOv5 is supplied pertained on MS COCO dataset which speeds up the training step for a custom object.
-One of the review of the system can be found at the following [link] (https://towardsdatascience.com/yolo-v5-is-here-b668ce2a4908).
+One of the review of the system can be found at the following [link](https://towardsdatascience.com/yolo-v5-is-here-b668ce2a4908).
 While there are several sizes of the YOLOv5 in this work YOLOv5s was utilized.
 For detection of the car license plates it was trained on a [data set from Kaggle](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection).
 The model reached outstanding performance after 20 epochs of training.
 Some of the performance metrics measured on the validation subset are presented in the figure below.